'Get Out' scribe Jordan Peele to tackle Lorena Bobbitt case for Amazon

 "With this project, Lorena has a platform to tell her truth as well as engage in a critical conversation about gender dynamics, abuse, and her demand for justice.
 This is Lorena's story and we're honored to help her tell it," Peele added.

-In 1994, a jury found Lorena Bobbitt not guilty by reason of temporary insanity of maliciously wounding her husband, John Wayne.
+In 1994, a jury found Lorena Bobbitt not guilty by reason of temporary insanity of maliciously wounding her husband, John.
 She had accused him of sexually assaulting her, an allegation of abuse that was overshadowed by the grisliness of the knife attack.

 Peele, who won an Academy Award this year for scripting the racial satire "Get Out," has said he wants to do more projects that tackle heated social issues.
 He told The New York Times Magazine last year that he aspires to make "more social thrillers about different human demons."